Giovanni della Casa: Latin writings

 His skills in rhetoric and diplomacy were instrumental in securing Della Casa a series of posts at the Vatican, positions of high esteem at the time.
 His Latin writing style was on display in letters and political documents, as well as in two orations directed to the Republic of Venice and Carlo V.

 During his stay in Venice, he wrote the treatise Quaestio lepidissima: an uxor sit ducenda, in which he questioned the value of marriage.
 He wrote a biography of Bembo, admiring his friend’s ability to write equally well in Latin and Italian, in prose and verse, rare talents he likewise possessed.

 His Latina Monumenta were edited by Piero Vettori and published by Bernardo di Giunta (fl.
 1518–1550) in Florence (1564).
 Vettori gave pride of place to a Carminum Liber, Vettori also included Life of Caspar Contarini, De officiis, and translations from Thucydides, Plato and Aristotle.

 A complete edition of his works was published at Florence in 1707, to which is prefixed a life by Casotti.

 Inquisition

-In his rôle as papal legate to Venice, he "was also the inquisitor who had Baldo Lupetino arrested, and who also eventually wiped out the large Lutheran community in Venice".
+In his role as papal legate to Venice, he "was also the inquisitor who had Baldo Lupetino arrested, and who also eventually wiped out the large Lutheran community in Venice".